misty-garcia/telco-churn-project/README.md

 - Multiple .py files with transformations to run model

 #### Need to run:
-- access to the bayes db on mysql
+- Access to the bayes db on mysql
-- env.py file with host, user, & password
+- Personal env.py file with host, user, & password

 #### How to reproduce:
 - Pull all .py files